suzto/StarterCards/samples/list/README.md

 #### 2) Replace the Hero Images

 If you’re creating an image, save the image as a transparent PNG at 2x size to ensure good resolution across endpoints.
 Keep the image small and square to leave ample room for the copy.
+Add a "Play" button graphic on top of video representations (included in Assets folder).

 * <b>Note:</b> A radius feature for adding rounded corners to the image is coming soon.
-In the meantime, you can manually add a 6px radius to the corners.
+In the meantime, you can manually add a 4px radius to the corners.

 #### 3) Link to the Avatar Image